jphalimi/PythonForMIC/Doc/library/decimal.rst

       numerically equal, return a copy of the first operand with the sign set to be the same as the sign of the second operand.

+      .. versionadded:: 2.6

    .. method:: normalize([context])

       Normalize the number by stripping the rightmost trailing zeros and converting any result equal to :const:`Decimal('0')` to :const:`Decimal('0e0')`.
-Used for producing canonical values for attributes of an equivalence class.
+Used for producing canonical values for members of an equivalence class.
 For example, ``Decimal('32.100')`` and ``Decimal('0.321000e+2')`` both normalize to the equivalent value ``Decimal('32.1')``.